 It's very important that you use thinly sliced chicken that's around ¼" thick.
 If they're too thick, the outside will burn and the inside will not fully cook through.
 You can buy thin-sliced chicken or pound them with a heavy skillet or mallet until they're the correct thickness.

 Do not overcook or it will taste dry.
-Cook it just until the center is cooked through and the juices are clear.
+Cook it just until the center is cooked through and reaches 165 degrees.
 Mine is perfect at 4 minutes per side over medium heat.